Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 "Let this be a lesson to you, slut!
 Don't you dare covet the crown prince!
 He is the heavens and you are less than dirt," the girl spat, then left with a swish of her sleeves, leaving behind only the scent of jasmine.
 Her two servants shot Jiaojiao one last ridiculing glance, then scurried after their mistress, kicking the ruins of the door aside on their way out.

-Jiaojiao's cries cut off with a abruptness that struck of artificiality.
+Jiaojiao's cries cut off with an abruptness that struck of artificiality.
 She wiped her face with a tattered sleeve and regarded her departing audience with a lackluster expression.

-When the trio has disappeared from view, so too did the buzzing cease.
+When the trio disappeared from view, so too did the buzzing cease.

 The air grew heavy and solemn as Jiaojiao scanned her surroundings, hobbling back to the _kang_, now sporting two mango sized holes.